19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Learning/Learned Domains.md

 ## Learning a New Domain

-PCs do not learn new domains automatically when they [Level Up](../../../Player%20Characters/Progression/Level.md#Level%20Up).
+PCs do not learn new domains just by [Levelling Up](../../../Player%20Characters/Progression/Level.md#Level%20Up).

-A PC can learn new domains by studying them over [Downtime](../../../Game%20Procedures/Exploration/Downtime.md).
+PCs can learn new domains by studying them over [Downtime](../../../Game%20Procedures/Exploration/Downtime.md).

 In order to learn a new domain over [Downtime](../../../Game%20Procedures/Exploration/Downtime.md), a PC needs to pay for learning materials totaling at least 500 coins, and they need to have a [Mental Defense](../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) of at least 2.